LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model: Introduction

-We uncover five key findings: \begin{itemize} \item \textbf{Minimal injection is enough}: Injecting just a \textit{single token} per prompt is sufficient to steer model predictions. \item \textbf{Higher LoRA rank surprisingly amplifies susceptibility under light SSTI}: When spurious tokens are sparsely injected, the model's reliance on them increases proportionally with LoRA rank. \item \textbf{Greater rank = greater robustness under aggressive SSTI}: With heavy spurious token injection, higher LoRA ranks help models \textit{recover} by attending to more meaningful, non-spurious features. \item \textbf{Robustness is affected across Model Sizes, Training Durations, and Injection Variants}: The same patterns of SSTI controlling model behavior hold regardless token placement and token type, and hold for even large model sizes and long training durations. \item \textbf{A practical diagnostic for SSTI}: Attention entropy offers a practical tool to detect possible SSTI.
-With SSTI, attention entropy reduces as models over-focus on injected tokens – a consistent drop below 95\% of baseline entropy signals possible SSTI. \end{itemize} Our findings reveal a core weakness in LoRA-based finetuning, raising questions about data quality, model security, and the tradeoff between efficiency and robustness.
-Especially striking is the observation that a single token and an extremely small number of parameters (e.g., LoRA rank-1) are sufficient to make even a large model (>1B parameters) fully disregard its pretraining knowledge.
-Alongside this paper, we release a plug-and-play framework for injecting spurious corruptions into Hugging Face datasets, making it to test model robustness as well as facilitate future research on additional corruption strategies (\url{https://github.com/pradyut3501/spurious_corr}).
+We uncover some key findings: \begin{itemize} \itemsep=0pt \item \textbf{Minimal injection is enough}: Injecting just a \textit{single token} per prompt is sufficient to steer model predictions. \item \textbf{Greater rank = greater robustness under aggressive SSTI}: With heavy spurious token injection, higher LoRA ranks help models \textit{recover} by attending to more meaningful, non-spurious features. \item \textbf{Robustness is affected across Model Sizes, Training Durations, and Injection Variants}: The same patterns of SSTI controlling model behavior hold regardless token placement and token type, and hold for even large model sizes and long training durations. \item \textbf{A practical diagnostic for SSTI}: Attention entropy offers a practical tool to detect possible SSTI.
+With SSTI, attention entropy reduces as models over-focus on injected tokens – a consistent drop below 95\% of baseline entropy signals possible SSTI. \item \textbf{Semantic integration of spurious elements}: Grammar checkers and paraphrasing can misinterpret spurious tokens as valid semantic content, especially entity names and numeral literals, which may unintentionally reinforce misleading correlations. \end{itemize} Our findings reveal a core weakness in LoRA-based finetuning, raising questions about data quality, model security, and the tradeoff between efficiency and robustness.
+Alongside this paper, we release a plug-and-play framework for injecting spurious corruptions into Hugging Face datasets, making it to test model robustness as well as facilitate future research on additional corruption strategies (\url{https://anonymous.4open.science/r/LLM-research-18B5/README.md}).